Chart Color Schemes

 Gorokan - Kanwal - Charmhaven hosts an older demographic, ranking in the top quartile nationwide

-The median age in Gorokan-Kanwal-Charmhaven is 42 years, which is significantly higher than Greater Sydney's average of 37 years and Australia's national average of 38 years.
-The age group of 65-74 years has a strong representation at 11.8%, compared to Greater Sydney, while the 35-44 age group is less prevalent at 11.2%.
-Post-Census data from 2021 shows that the 75 to 84 age group has grown from 7.8% to 8.4% of the population.
-Conversely, the 55 to 64 age group has declined from 12.8% to 12.1%.
-Population forecasts for the year 2041 indicate substantial demographic changes in Gorokan-Kanwal-Charmhaven.
-The 75 to 84 age group is expected to grow by 38%, reaching 2,678 people from 1,944.
-Notably, the combined age groups of 65 and above will account for 71% of total population growth, reflecting the area's aging demographic profile.
-In contrast, the 5 to 14 and 0 to 4 age cohorts are expected to experience population declines.
+The median age in Gorokan - Kanwal - Charmhaven is 42 years, significantly higher than Greater Sydney's average of 37 and Australia's 38 years.
+The 65-74 age group comprises 11.8% of the population, compared to Greater Sydney, while the 35-44 cohort makes up 11.2%.
+Post-2021 Census data shows the 75 to 84 age group grew from 7.8% to 8.4%, and the 55 to 64 cohort declined from 12.8% to 12.1%.
+By 2041, population forecasts indicate substantial demographic changes.
+The 75 to 84 age group is expected to grow by 38% (733 people), reaching 2,678 from 1,944.
+Notably, the combined 65+ age groups will account for 71% of total population growth.
+In contrast, the 5 to 14 and 0 to 4 cohorts are expected to experience population declines.